Free access supported by contributions and sponsoring — share your knowledge or support us financially

 Manufactured by Abcam

-Sourced in United Kingdom, China, United States
+Sourced in China, United Kingdom, United States

 The Giemsa Stain Kit is a laboratory product that provides a solution for staining cells and tissues.
 It is a widely used staining method in various applications, including hematology, parasitology, and cytology.
 The kit contains the necessary components to perform the Giemsa staining procedure, which is a versatile and reliable technique for differentiating and visualizing cellular structures and components.